 When Joshua and the Israeli army attacked, the nations of Canaan united into a coalition.
 But the men of the Hivite city Gibeon tricked Israel into saving them and having them serve as slaves (Joshua 9:7, 9:26-27).
 The coalition (still containing the remaining Hivites) counter struck with a huge army (Joshua 11:4), but eventually (almost) all were slain and (almost) all their cities were taken (Joshua 11:19).

-By the time of the judges, the Hivites still lived on and near Mount Lebanon (Judges 3:3), and so did the other Canaanite nations.
+By the time of the judges, the Hivites still lived on and near Mounts Lebanon and Baal-hermon (Judges 3:3), and so did the other Canaanite nations.
 The Israelites began to intermarry with them and threatened to dissolve, and the Lord sent a long string of enemy kings to oppress them, and corresponding judges to liberate them.

 By the time David ordered his ill-fated census, the Hivites were still around in the north of Israel (2 Samuel 24:7).
 And when Solomon began his great building project, of which the Temple of YHWH was the apex, the Hivites were still going strong enough for Solomon to levy forced laborers of (1 Kings 9:20-21).

 Post-Biblical Jewish commentators declared that the name Hivite came from the Chaldean word חויא, meaning Serpent, but that etymology might have been slightly biased.
 Jones' Dictionary of Old Testament Proper Names and BDB Theological Dictionary suggest relations with the noun חוה (hawa) meaning tent-village:

 The name Hivite possibly means Villagers (BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names).
 NOBSE Study Bible Name List does not translate this name.